sadukie/sadukie-blog/_posts/2024-12-06-🎅-linqing-up-christmas-net-9-features-in-action.md

 }
 ```

 Notice that the seed is a `string` in this case.
-That’s because we’re working with `string`s instead of `int`s.
+That's because we're working with `string`s instead of `int`s.
 The output looks like this:

 ```text
 Stuffed Animal: Teddy Bear